Ezemvelo KZN Wildlife

-Ezemvelo KZN Wildlife is a governmental organisation responsible for maintaining wildlife conservation areas and biodiversity in KwaZulu-Natal Province, South Africa.
+Ezemvelo KZN Wildlife (officially, the KwaZulu-Natal Nature Conservation Board) is a governmental organisation responsible for maintaining wildlife conservation areas and biodiversity in KwaZulu-Natal Province, South Africa.
 Their headquarters is in Queen Elizabeth Park situated on the northern slopes of Pietermaritzburg, the KwaZulu-Natal provincial capital.
 Prior to 1994, it was known as the Natal Parks Board.

 History

 The first known person to provide protection to wildlife in the region was Zulu King Shaka, who prevented excessive hunting of game animals in the Umfolozi River valley in the early 19th century.
 However King Shaka used this area for his own hunting purposes and cannot be classed as a 'preservationist'.

 Voortrekkers, who entered the region now known as KwaZulu-Natal in the early 19th century, also had conservation policies.
 The Voortrekker leader Piet Retief had rules excluding the unnecessary shooting of game, and veld burning was strictly controlled.

 Zulu King Mpande is known to have afforded protection to the Ongoye Forest.
 He is also said to have issued an edict preventing the killing of large game animals.

 The Durban Botanic Garden was founded in 1859, and although founded for studies into economically important exotic plants, soon became a centre for the study of local plants, and ultimately led to realising the importance of protecting areas of natural vegetation.

 In 1866, the Natal Government drew up the first game laws at a time when Zululand was still independent.
 Zululand was annexed in 1887 and this allowed the exploitation of game animals by immigrants.

 The decimation of the wildlife was noted by both hunters and early naturalists, and in 1895 the first game reserves were proclaimed.
 These included; Umfolozi junction, St Lucia, Hluhluwe valley and Pongolo-Umkuzi.
 Many years followed where conflict arose over disease spreading from the protected game and a difference in priorities was evident between conservationists and farmers.
 Some game reserves were deproclaimed and the Nagana Campaign was implemented, which caused severe degradation of ecosystems.